djcooke/compendium/_eo_011_enemies/lamia_queen.md

     landmine)"
 notes:
   - Dread beast
+  - "Immune to knockback, which means it will not die to the Rotoswipe ability from Protomander of Dread."
   - Regenerates a small amount of HP every tick while in combat
   - "Grants 30m regen buff upon defeat"
 ---